wazuh/wazuh-documentation/source/amazon/installation.rst

 IAM roles on EC2 instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can configure an EC2 instance for giving a role and no authentication parameters are needed into `ossec.conf`.
 We recommend use this type of configuration.
-More information about IAM roles on EC2 instances can be founded into `AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_.
+More information about IAM roles on EC2 instances can be found into `AWS documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_.

 An example for this configuration is the next: